 If you don't have time to read the full article please note the following points:

 - Most new trees need a stake or post to support them while they get established.
 A proper tree stake (wood or metal) is best, but a heavy-duty bamboo cane will suffice for smaller trees if you are in a hurry.

-- Do NOT add compost or fertilizer to the planting hole (unless you are planting on re-claimed building land or have exceptionally poor soil).
+- Do NOT add compost or fertilizer to the planting hole (unless you are planting on re-claimed building land).